camunda/camunda-docs/docs/components/console/manage-organization/usage-history.md

 The section is split into two areas:

-**Table view**, where the data is displayed aggregated on a monthly basis:
+**Table view**, where data from production clusters is displayed aggregated on a monthly basis:

 ![Usage History - Table View](./img/plans_usage_history_table_view.png)

-**Chart view**, where the data is displayed in charts and allows a closer look into usage patterns and spikes by customizing the date ranges.
+**Chart view**, where data from production and development clusters is displayed in charts and allows a closer look into usage patterns and spikes by customizing the date ranges.

 ![Usage History - Chart View](./img/plans_usage_history_chart_view.png)